octoscorp/GDS-Jam2/README.md

 - Retro: make it old-school

 ## TODO
+### Bugs
+CHEST: Picking two up at the same time seems to make the game very unhappy

+### Background image
+Make sure it moves, basic procgen?

+### Music

+### Sounds

 ### RNG seeding
-Autoload Luck value, seed Card choices (any other RNG worth seeding?) from current luck value.
+Seed Card choices (any other RNG worth seeding?) from current luck value.

-### Additional Card Icons
-See card.gd changes

 ### Enemies
 - At least 1 ranged type

-### Card choice criteria
-When should a card choice be triggered?
-I like the idea of strategy being involved - I've got 17 luck, now would be a good time to choose a card - so should be by player interaction.
-Chest in the world?

 ### Card activation
-Actually making them apply.
+Make the defined traits actually pull from the autoload script

 #### UI
 Lower priority than the activation itself, but the player should know which cards are active at a given time.